 What French Riviera Travel Guide would be complete without the following handy tips?
 Read on for the essential pint-sized info you need to know.

-Getting around: towns on the Côte d’Azur are incredibly pedestrian friendly, meaning you can visit most places either on foot or via public transit.
-Uber also operate almost entirely throughout the Côte d’Azur, offering another easy transportation option.
+Getting around: towns on the Côte d’Azur are incredibly pedestrian-friendly, meaning you can visit most places either on foot or via public transit.
+Uber also operates throughout the Côte d’Azur, offering another easy transportation option.
 From the airport, a new tram has recently opened, taking passengers direct to Nice for only 1.50€, and which runs up to every 3 minutes!
-At Le Mas we’re happy to look after our guests bags, leaving you to explore the city luggage free before flying home.
+At Le Mas we’re happy to look after our guests’ bags, leaving you to explore the city luggage-free before flying home.